EricLarueMartin/FourWireBraidingMachine/README.md

 Design files for inventor included.
 Design could easily be extended for larger number of wires.

-In addition to printer parts the following will be needed:
+In addition to printed parts the following will be needed:

 NEMA 17 stepper motors and drivers (L298N stepper motor driver boards were used, but anything compatible with Arduino is fine)